Asian shares retreat after Trump approval of Hong Kong bill

-BEIJING (AP) — Asian shares were mostly lower on Thursday after President Donald Trump signed a bill expressing support for human rights in Hong Kong.
+BEIJING (AP) — Asian shares were modestly lower Thursday after President Donald Trump signed a bill expressing support for human rights in Hong Kong.

 China reacted with indignation to the legislation, which Congress passed with overwhelming support.
-The government issued multiple statements threatening unspecified countermeasures.
+Beijing summoned U.S. Ambassador Terry Branstad for a dressing down and issued multiple statements threatening unspecified countermeasures.

-Trump’s move did not come as a surprise.
+Trump’s move did not come as a surprise, given the pressure from lawmakers to support the largely symbolic measure.
 But it’s unclear if the human rights bill, which Beijing views as “meddling” in China’s internal affairs, might derail recent progress in trade talks with Washington.

 “We urge the U.S. to not continue going down the wrong path, or China will take countermeasures, and the U.S. must bear all consequences,” the Chinese Foreign Ministry said in a statement.